coherenceplatform/cnc/docs/index.md

 ## Introduction

+`cnc` simplifies cloud application lifecycle management.
+It reduces repetitive work in environment setup, code deployment, and infrastructure management across projects and teams.
+By consolidating ccommon DevOps tasks into a powerful framework, `cnc` eliminates the need to rebuild and glue together the same scaffolding for each project.
+It provides a flexible, consistent foundation that teams can share and improve, facilitating the adoption of best practices in cloud application management.

+## What is cnc

 `cnc` is an open-source framework that sits on top of Infastructure-as-Code tools like `terraform` or `OpenTofu`.
 It transforms high-level service definitions into infrastructure deployments across various environments, including development, staging, production, and ephemeral deployments for preview environments or testing.

 Key features of `cnc`: